asheroto/Registry-Jumper/CONTRIBUTING.md

 ## License

-By contributing to Extension Exporter, you agree to license your contributions under the MIT License.
+By contributing to Registry Jumper, you agree to license your contributions under the MIT License.

 Thank you for your contributions!